EMRBots: Availability

+The repositories can be downloaded from Hugging Face.

+The repositories appear as resources at the National Institute of Allergy and Infectious Diseases (NIAID).

 The repositories can be downloaded after registration.

 The repositories are available to download from Figshare without registration.

 Full source code for creating the repositories is available to download from Figshare.

 All source code for EMRBots is available in Elsevier's Software Impacts GitHub site.

 Northwell Health's EMRBot

 In May 2018 Northwell Health funded a project denoted as EMRBot in the health system's third annual innovation challenge.
 Northwell Health's EMRBot, however, is neither related to Uri Kartoun's website (registered as a domain name in April 2015; www.emrbots.org) nor to any of its repositories or applications.

 Criticism

 "[EMRBots] are ... pregenerated datasets of synthetic EHR with an insufficient explanation of how the datasets were generated.
 These datasets exhibit several inconsistencies between health problems, age, and gender."
 An additional criticism is described in a thesis ("Realism in Synthetic Data Generation") granted by Massey University.